 Hello readers!
 Welcome to Top Ten Tuesday.
-This week’s topic is new-to-me authors I read in 2018.
+This week’s theme is ‘standalone books that need a sequel’.

 If you’d like to create your own list, give it a go.
 Top Ten Tuesday was launched by The Broke and the Bookish and has been hosted by That Artsy Reader Girl since January 2018.
 To find out more simply visit the host website by clicking here.
 Continue reading “Top Ten Tuesday: More Please!
 Books That Need A Sequel”

 Have you heard of Marmite?
 This salty, yeasty sandwich spread is famous in the UK.
 It’s a source of national division, nearly on a par with Brexit: People either love it or hate it.

 The Long Way To A Small Angry Planet is a Marmite book.
 Some readers say it’s the best thing ever, others want to spit it out.